-Haydon School's current level of operating reserves at 31 August 2021 is £900,853, being the amount held in unrestricted funds and the GAG restricted fund.
+Haydon School's current level of operating reserves at 31 August 2022 is £648,744, being the amount held in unrestricted funds and the GAG restricted fund.

 The deficit on the pension reserve relates to the non-teaching staff pension scheme where, unlike the teachers scheme, separate assets are held to fund future liabilities.
 The deficit can be met in the longer term from any combination of increased employer or employee contributions, increased government funding or changes to scheme benefits.
-The Governors have considered their plans to clear the pension deficit over a ten year period.
+The Member Governors and Governors have considered their plans to clear the pension deficit over a ten year period.
 The restricted funds will be spent in accordance with the terms of the particular funds.
-Unrestricted funds are for use on the general purposes of Haydon School, at the discretion of the Governors.
-The aim is to increase this reserve to meet future working capital requirements.
-The Governors seek to ensure an appropriate level of reserves is maintained bearing in mind recurrent spending.
+Unrestricted funds are for use on the general purposes of Haydon School, at the discretion of the Member Governors and Governors seek to ensure an appropriate level of reserves is maintained bearing in mind recurrent spending.